-On Black Friday and Cyber Monday, I decided to start Golden Goose searching away.
-Since I’d had these sneakers on my wish list for such a long time, I was on a mission to find them at the best discount possible–especially since they come with a $400-$600+ price tag at full price.
+On Black Friday and Cyber Monday, I decided to start Golden Goose hunting away.
+Since I’d had these sneakers on my wish list for SUCH a long time, I was on a mission to find them at the best discount possible–especially since they come with a $400-$600+ price tag at full price!
 I love how they look with athletic wear, jeans, dresses, skirts and everything in between.
-Likewise, they’re amazing for travel because they are lightweight and seamlessly go with everything.
+They’re also amazing for travel because they are lightweight and seamlessly go with everything.
 They have that “cool girl,” worn-in feel without trying too hard.

 Golden Goose Retailers: Where To Look

-I ended up finding my white, gray and leopard laced Golden Goose sneakers I’m wearing in their post on Ssense.
+I ended up finding the white, gray and leopard laced Golden Goose sneakers I’m wearing in this post on Ssense.
 This site happened to have a number of great deals throughout Cyber weekend and prices were down by over 30%!
 They apparently have sales like this throughout the year, so continue to keep an eye out!

 Neutral Vs. Loud

-I love that the pair of Golden Goose sneakers I scored is so neutral aside from their leopard laces (I also bought gray laces to swap in and out).
+I love that the pair of Golden Goose sneakers I scored is so neutral aside from their leopard laces (I also bought gray laces to swap in and out!).
 Golden Goose shoes tend to be either loud and colorful or neutral and more classic.
-The style I bought is called “superstar” and they’re low tops with a star on one side of each shoe.
-Since their price tag is so high and I knew I’d only be buying one pair for the foreseeable future, I went with neutral.
-I also love the sparkly star options like these.
+The style I bought is called “superstar” and thy are essentially low tops with a star on one side of each shoe.
+Since their price tag is SO high and I knew I’d only be buying ONE pair for the foreseeable future, I went with neutral.
+I also happen to love the sparkly star options like these.

 Linking to some of my favorites of both types below because I’d love them all and a girl can dream!

-Are Golden Goose Sneakers Worth The Price Tag?
+Are Golden Goose Sneakers REALLY Worth The Price Tag?

 The “Distressed” Look

-When my sneakers came in the mail, I couldn’t wait to open them and try them on.
+When my sneakers finally came in the mail, I couldn’t wait to open them and try them on.
 When I took them out of the box, I loved that they smelled like rich Italian leather.
 I also noticed that they were painted with scuffs!
-My hubby pointed out how strange it was that they came looking distressed.
-I personally don’t mind this because it makes me less nervous to wear them and get them dirty despite their price tag.
-The distressed factor may not be for everyone, though!
+My hubby pointed out how “weird” it was that they came looking pre-distressed.
+There are some styles guys just don’t “get” and this could definitely be one of them!
+I personally don’t mind the scuffs because it makes me less nervous to wear my sneakers and get them dirty despite their price tag.
+That said, I do understand that the distressed factor may not be for everyone!

 Sizing & Comfortability

 My size 38’s initially felt stiff when I put them on right out of the box.
-I was worried they may not be as comfy as I had expected but I’d heard that they would break in pretty quickly if I warmed up the insides with a blow dryer and put my bare feet inside them to walk around.
+I was worried they may not be as comfy as I had hoped but I’d heard that they would break in pretty quickly.
+Here’s a trick that worked for me: I warmed up the insides of the sneakers with a blow dryer and put my bare feet inside them while the leather was still warm.
+From there, I walked around the house until they cooled down.
 This ended up totally doing the trick!